Chapter 18 Arbitration

 International Arbitration

-International arbitration between parties of different nationalities is subject in Australia to the International Arbitration Act 1974 (Cth) (Act).
+In Australia, international arbitration between parties of different nationalities is subject to the International Arbitration Act 1974 (Cth) (Act).
 The Act governs Australia’s obligations to recognise and enforce foreign arbitration agreements and arbitral awards.

 Unless the parties to an international arbitration agreement otherwise agree in writing, the dispute will be determined in accordance with the United Nations Commission on International Trade Law Model Law on International Commercial Arbitration (UNCITRAL Model Law), a set of rules on arbitral procedure which take into account the particular features and needs of international commercial arbitration.

-The primary benefit of international arbitration is the creation of an award which can be enforced in all countries which are signatories to the Convention on the Recognition Enforcement of Foreign Arbitral Awards (the New York Convention).
-As at August 2020, there were 166 contracting states to the New York Convention.
+The primary benefit of international arbitration is that an award is enforcable in all countries which are signatories to the Convention on the Recognition Enforcement of Foreign Arbitral Awards (the New York Convention).
+As at January 2023 there were 172 contracting states to the New York Convention.
 By way of comparison, Australia has in place bilateral treaties for the enforcement of its court judgments with a much smaller number of countries.

 Ideally, construction contracts between parties of different nationalities should always include an international arbitration clause This is particularly where there is doubt about the enforceability of judgments between the relevant countries and / or enforcing security.

 On 17 June 2010, the Commonwealth Parliament of Australia amended the Act to improve its effectiveness.
 The International Arbitration Amendment Act 2010 confines the circumstances in which the courts can set aside an award or refuse to enforce foreign awards.
 The Act requires that, in making a decision, a court must have regard to the fact that arbitration is an ‘efficient, impartial, enforceable and timely’ method of dispute resolution.
-The aim behind the amendments was to make Australia a more attractive venue for parties from around the world to resolve their disputes.
+The amendments aimed to make Australia a more attractive venue for international arbitration.